bananana/iww-dues/README.md

     mv config-example.php config.php

 Use your favorite text editor to edit *config.php*.
 Under `// General Settings` modify the config values if necessary.
 Under `// Stripe Settings` add both testing and production API keys (you can find them in Account Settings under "API Keys" tab on Stripe's website).

 5) Before you're readity to move to production server, **make sure that SSL/TLS is setup and working correctly**.

 6) Copy application files to the server using either `scp`, `rsync` or whatever else you prefer.

-7) Edit *config.php* on the server and under `// Mode` swich the $testing variable to false.
+7) Edit *config.php* on the server and under `// Mode` switch the $testing variable to false.

 # To Do